Madelene/100-days-of-code/log.md

 - Updated and added connectwise on premise SQL in brightgauge-datasets repo (updated by making sure the SQL was yelling at us).
 Learned that we do not update datasets if they are custom (didn't need to do that)
 - Wrote a task to add the 'service/boards' endpoint to the ConnectWise API.
 Waiting on credentials from a real customer in order to test this task.
 - Read through ConnectWise developer docs
+- Read more of Deep Work
+- Read through Overview of Cycles, Current Cycle Announcement, Pitches, Cycle Planning and Team Organization In Cycle Workflow in preparation for Orly's "How we build software" tomorrow

 **Thoughts:**
 - Back to focusing!
 Horray for the weekend! :)